Jonathan Katz

 Jonathan Paul Katz (born December 1, 1946) is an American actor and comedian best known for his starring role in the animated sitcom Dr. Katz, Professional Therapist as Dr. Katz.
-He also is known for voicing Erik Robbins in the UPN/Adult Swim series Home Movies.
+He is also known for voicing Erik Robbins in the UPN/Adult Swim series Home Movies.
 He produces a podcast titled Hey, We're Back and can be heard on Explosion Bus.

 Life

 Katz was born to a Jewish family, although he has said that he is not devout.
 His father, Sidney Roosevelt Katz, was a secretary-treasurer for the AFL-CIO, and his mother, Julia, died at a relatively young age.
 Katz has said that his father was not a particularly comedic man, but did tell a couple of jokes on occasion, which Katz has adapted into his comedy routine.
 As a young man, Katz dated Valerie Velardi, who later became the first wife of Robin Williams.
-Katz went on to marry his current wife, Susan (born 1955), with whom he has two daughters: Julia (born 1983) and Miranda (born 1992)..
+Katz went on to marry his current wife, Susan (born 1955), with whom he has two daughters: Julia (born 1983) and Miranda (born 1992).
 His paternal grandfather, Bernath Katz, immigrated from Budapest, Hungary.

 He is a close friend of playwright David Mamet, with whom he attended Goddard College.
 Katz co-wrote House of Games with Mamet and had small roles in the Mamet-directed films Things Change, Homicide, The Spanish Prisoner and State and Main.

 Originally a musician and songwriter, Katz fronted a rhythm and blues group called "Katz and Jammers" before serving as the musical director for Robin Williams' 1979 standup tour.
 In 1998, he released Brandon Project, a blues album.